 The Early Modern period of German literature, which began in the sixteenth century and drew to a close during the eighteenth century, was characterized by many complex styles.
 Artistic and intellectual movements from around Europe, such as the Baroque style, Neoclassicism, and the Enlightenment, all strongly influenced German literature from this period.
 This is also the period where new forms of literature, such as the novel, began to emerge on the literary scene.
 By far the most prominent German author of this period was Johann Wolfgang von Goethe, who worked as a poet, dramaturge, novelist, theologian, and scientist.
 His greatest work is considered Faust, a play about a prominent scholar who sells his soul to fulfill his heart’s desires for power and knowledge.

 During the nineteenth and twentieth centuries, many changes and influences on German literature made themselves felt.
 During the 1800s, German Romanticism became the dominant form of literature, characterized by its emphasis on humor and beauty.
 Some of the authors who wrote during this period were G. W. F. Hege, Friedrich Schlegel, and Theodor Storm.
-The twentieth century saw the development of ever more complex and nuanced styles, such as Realism, Expressionism and Dadaism.
-Authors of this period include Bertolt Brecht, a dramatist, Erich Maria Remarque, a novelist whose most famous work All Quiet on the Western Front depicts life in the trenches of The Great War, and Rainer Maria Rike, a poet whose style was characterized by metaphors, metonymy, and contradictions.
+The twentieth century saw the development of increasingly complex and nuanced styles, such as Realism, Expressionism, and Dadaism.
+Authors of this period include Bertolt Brecht, a dramatist, Erich Maria Remarque, a novelist whose most famous work, All Quiet on the Western Front, depicts life in the trenches of The Great War, and Rainer Maria Rike, a poet whose style was characterized by metaphors, metonymy, and contradictions.